DEliasVCruz/ZettlekastenNotes/9vvw.md

 Then it handles the event that trigger the lambda through the `handler`, this receives **2 objects** as parameters:
-  - `event`: Contains all the data and metadata the lambda nees to run, depending on which source created it
+  - `event`: Contains all the data and metadata the lambda needs to run, depending on which source created it

     For example, an event created by `api gateway` contains details related to the